eacarras/backend_with_go/README.md

 /persons
 ```

-To get the details of one person you can use the route:
+To get the details of one person you can use the route (using GET method):
 ```
 /persons/{id}
 ```

-To save a new person to the collection you can use the POST method:
+To save a new person to the collection you can use the POST route:
 ```
 /person
 ```